Military Police Corps (United States)

 The United States Army Military Police Corps (USAMPC) is the uniformed law enforcement branch of the United States Army.
-Investigations are conducted by Military Police Investigators under the Provost Marshal General's Office or Special Agents of the United States Army Criminal Investigation Division (USACID).
+Investigations are conducted by Military Police investigators under the Provost Marshal General's Office or special agents of the United States Army Criminal Investigation Division.

 United States Army Military Police units have combat zone responsibilities in addition to their law enforcement duties.
 These responsibilities include mounted and dismounted patrols, response force operations, area damage control, route reconnaissance, cordon and search operations, critical site security, and convoy and personnel escorts.
 Operationally, these duties fall under the "security and mobility support" discipline of the Military Police Corps.

 Mission

 The United States Army's Military Police provide an important function in the full spectrum of Army operations as a member of the Maneuver, Fires, and Effects division.
 The Military Police Corps provides expertise in policing, detainment, and stability operations in order to enhance security and enable mobility.
 Military Police are actively utilized in direct combat and during peacetime.